Reading Public Museum

 The Reading Public Museum is a museum in Reading, Pennsylvania, located in the 18th Ward, along the Wyomissing Creek.
-The museum's permanent collection mainly focuses on art, science, and civilization and contains over 280,000 objects.
-It also has a planetarium (the Neag Planetarium) and a 25 acre arboretum.
+By the size and scope of its collection, numbering more than 280,000 objects and specimens, it is the largest private museum and largest collection of artwork, numbering over 50,000 works, located between Philadelphia and Pittsburgh.
+The museum's permanent collection focuses primarily on art, science, and cultural artifacts and its site also features the Neag planetarium and a 25 acre arboretum filled with rare plants and champion trees.

+The Museum has a long history of innovative programming and exhibitions, including hosting major solo exhibitions and retrospectives for artists such as Alexandre Iacovleff (1947); Claude Venard (1969); Valfred Thelin (1969); Tetsuro Sawada (1970); Gloria Vanderbilt (1971); Marsden Hartley (1971); Robert Indiana (1983); Jimmy Ernst (1991); Liliana Porter (1993); Brigitta Bertoia (1994); Reuben Nakian, (1999); Dan Namingha (1991) and David Lynch (2003) among others.
+It was one of the first museums in the United States to exhibit, in 1937, the original cartoons and drawings of the noted animator and film executive Walt Disney (1901–1966); and was the very first museum in the world to both exhibit a work by and award a prize to the internationally recognized pop artist and Pennsylvania native Keith Haring (1958–1990).

 History

 The Museum was founded in 1904, when the Reading School District board authorized the purchase of exhibits from the Saint Louis World's Fair.
 These new purchases were added to the private natural history collections of Dr. Levi W. Mengel.
 The Museum opened its doors, at the old school administration building on Washington and Eighth streets, to the general public in 1913; that same year, The Museum started collecting works of art.
+While the name 'public' has always been a part of the museum's name, it was, in fact, founded as a private institution.
+Originally the museum was not open to the general public, but was only accessible to the students of the Reading School District to support their studies.

 Levi Mengel was The Museum's first director and was its founding father.
 Christopher Shearer, a well-known landscape artist was The Museum's first curator of art.
-Ground was broken at its current location in February of 1925; the foundation stone was laid on May 1, 1925, and by 1928, the Museum was open to the public in its new Beaux-Art style structure that was designed by Alexander Forbes Smith.
+Ground was broken at its current location in February 1925; the foundation stone was laid on May 1, 1925, and by 1928, the Museum was officially opened to the public in its new Beaux-Art style structure that was designed by Alexander Forbes Smith.
 In 1998, architect Der Scutt was commissioned to add an atrium entrance to the existing structure.
-The Arboretum was planned in the late-1920s by renowned American landscape architect John Nolen.
+The Arboretum was planned in the late-1920s by renowned American landscape architect John Nolen and outfitted with rare plant and flower specimens from the personal collection of noted Irisarian Bertrand H. Farr (1863–1924).
 Since 1991, The Museum has been operated by The Foundation for the Reading Public Museum.
 The Museum has been accredited by the American Alliance of Museums since 1982.